 Nearly a third of Cornwall UK is designated ‘Area of Outstanding Natural Beauty’, mostly along coastlines but also Bodmin Moor.

 Bedruthan Steps is a wondrous place for scenery with legends to boot.

 Padstow is a quaint fishing village on the Camel river estuary, once the beginning of the ancient ‘Saints Trail / Way’.

 If Grand Houses is Your thing, a visit to Prideaux Place may be the order of the day.
 A magnificent grade 1 listed country house, deer park and gardens, it is a setting for many Rosamunde Pilcher books.
 Entry fee is payable to Prideaux Place.

 Along the north Cornish coast.

 En route to Port Isaac, or as Doc Martin would have it: ‘Portwenn’, we can stop at St Issey.
-The church here date from Norman days – 11th to 12th centuries – and is interesting to browse.
+The church here date from Norman days – 11th to 12th centuries.

 In Wadebridge we can go over the old bridge, the longest bridge in Cornwall consequently with a good tale or two to tell.

 Just before Port Isaac is a wonderfully restored Victorian garden and house well worth a visit.

 Doc Martin series are filmed regularly at Port Isaac.
 If you’re lucky, you get to see your favourite actors/actresses when visiting.
 A truly charming fishing village with a ‘new’ legend where in addition locals were used as extras in the series.